100Automations/GHA-add-issue-to-project/README.md

 #### `default-column`

 **Optional** The column ID where every issue will go.
 Leave blank to have an issue not be moved if none of the configurations are met.
-Example: '123456'
+Example: '123456'.
+To locate the ID for a specific column, refer to [this section](https://github.com/100Automations/GHA-add-issue-to-project/blob/master/README.md#how-do-i-find-a-column-id).

 ## Example usage